cheongwee97/stereo_camera/README.md

 - Additionally, I've added the Tsukuba_L and Tsukuba_R images as a control (Change (imgL,imgR) to (TsuL,TsuR) on line 70,72 and 73)

 ## Final thoughts:
-<p> The result for my depth image was a little disappointing and my current level of knowledge limits me to what went wrong, it'll be nice if someone could try out my project and educate me on what went wrong.
-Otherwise, I would want to proceed onto producing point clouds soon, and all in all, I had a great time reading up and applying cv knowledge that I've acquired last semester.
-Cheers! </p>
+The result for my depth image was a little disappointing and my current level of knowledge limits me to what went wrong, it'd be nice if someone could try out my codes and educate me on what went wrong.
+Otherwise, I had a great time reading up and applying cv knowledge that I've acquired last semester.
+Cheers!